cyrex562/imgui-rs/examples/example_sdl_sdlrenderer/README.md

 # How to Build

-- On Windows with Visual Studio's CLI
+- On windows with Visual Studio's CLI

 ```
 set SDL2_DIR=path_to_your_sdl2_folder